Good King Wenceslas - The Real Story

 Legends tell us that the young Wenceslas helped with the harvest of corn and grapes, and that his joy in preparing bread and wine for religious purposes stayed with him into adulthood.

 Wencelsas lost his father at the age of thirteen and, as the oldest male, he was enthroned.
 However, his mother, Drahomira ruled until he was eighteen.
 Drahomira had Wenceslas's grandmother, Ludmila, murdered and in many ways returned the country to a pagan way of life, allowing priests to be persecuted.

 Wenceslas, once he came of age, made a firm return to the Christian way of life.
 He built the Rotunda of St Vitus, a sophisticated construction for its time, in Prague Castle.

-Priests brought education into the country and Wenceslas used them as advisers in contrast to his mother, who had persecuted them during her rule.
+Priests brought education into the country and Wenceslas used them as advisers in contrast to his mother (right of the picture), who had persecuted them during her rule.

 Wenceslas lived and ruled like a true Christian.
-He is depicted providing shelter to orphans and buying children out of slavery.
+He is depicted providing shelter to orphans (left) and buying children out of slavery (right).